karenjli/webapi-ii-challenge/README.md

 When the client makes a `POST` request to `/api/posts`:

-- If the request body is missing the `title` or `contents` property:
+x- If the request body is missing the `title` or `contents` property:

   - cancel the request.
   - respond with HTTP status code `400` (Bad Request).
   - return the following JSON response: `{ errorMessage: "Please provide title and contents for the post." }`.

-- If the information about the _post_ is valid:
+x- If the information about the _post_ is valid:

   - save the new _post_ the the database.
   - return HTTP status code `201` (Created).
   - return the newly created _post_.

-- If there's an error while saving the _post_:
+x- If there's an error while saving the _post_:
   - cancel the request.
   - respond with HTTP status code `500` (Server Error).
   - return the following JSON object: `{ error: "There was an error while saving the post to the database" }`.